xiasong0501/starter-hugo-academic/content/authors/admin/_index.md

 I am a MSc student advised by Porf.
 Yap Kim Hui in Electronic and Electrical Engineering at Nanyang Technological University.
 My expected graduation time is May 2022.
 Currently, my research interest is Trustworthy & Robust AI.
 Before that, I participated in projects "Analysis of Chinese People's Online Preference" and "Adversarial Attack in Deep Learning", where I published two conference papers and one journal paper.
 I also finished a draft paper about explainable maximizing certified defense under randomized smoothing, which is under revision for submission.

-Now, I am conducting the project about “Trustworthy AI” under the supervision of Prof. Yap Kim Hui, where my goal is solving the high-dimensional Gaussian data overlapping problem and enhancing models' certified robustness with randomized smoothing.
+Now, I am conducting the project about “Trustworthy AI” under the supervision of Prof. Yap Kim Hui, where my objective is solving the high-dimensional Gaussian data overlapping problem and enhancing models' certified robustness with randomized smoothing.